NATIONALLY RECOGNIZED FEDERAL LAWYERS

 The short answer is more often than an individual may think.
 One of the main reasons why so many conspiracy charges are brought during a trial is the fact they allow a broader range of evidence to be brought to the venue of the trial.
 When a prosecutor tries a case with a specific criminal charge it is common for the individual to be tried with evidence solely focused on the crime that has been committed.
 However, when a federal conspiracy charge is introduced the prosecutor has the chance to introduce a wide range of evidence concerning the plans of the criminals to commit more crimes and cause harm to their community.

-Why is a Federal Conspiracy Charge so Important?
+Importance of a Federal Conspiracy Charge

-The U.S. Federal Government takes the view that alone criminal acting without others poses less of a threat to the community than a group of people intent on committing criminal acts.
+The U.S. Federal Government takes the view that a lone criminal acting without others poses less of a threat to the community than a group of people intent on committing criminal acts.
 When more than one person has been involved in the planning or execution of a crime a federal conspiracy charge is usually produced that will result in a heavy fine and jail time for those involved.

 Federal Sentencing Guidelines are far more stringent than those used at a state-level meaning higher fines and longer jail time are usually available for those who commit a federal crime.
 No matter which part of the U.S. a person is tried in the Federal Sentencing Guidelines will be used if they are found guilty with each judge having little to no discretion regarding the severity of the punishment.

 The Federal Sentencing Guidelines require a person found guilty of a conspiracy to commit a crime to be sentenced to no more than five years in jail.
 Fines are also large with the usual monetary sentence for a conspiracy charge rising to no more than $250,000.